 By offering logistical assistance and providing a small grant, CDO works in collaboration with SIGs and individual student leaders to work with employers, alumni and relevant professionals.
 Our goal is to support the development of professional relationships and to help students share important career and industry information with peers.

-A total of 10 awards are available each academic year, and are distributed on a first-come basis.
+A total of 10 awards are available each academic year, distributed on a first-come basis.
 Limit of one per SIG.
 Apply early!

 CDO can provide support in these ways:

 Setting up resume drops or interviews;

 Providing financial assistance for a coffee chat or light lunch, up to $150.

 Fresh & Salty visited DC with Duke's Water Group and met with employers and alumni